ryan258/classic-rock-hits-cli/README.md

 # Classic Rock Hits CLI

 Discover the greatest hits of classic rock from any year with the power of AI!
-This CLI application uses both local (Llama) and cloud-based (GPT-4) AI models to generate lists of top classic rock artists and their hit songs for any given year.
+This CLI application uses OpenAI's GPT-4 model to generate lists of top classic rock artists and their hit songs for any given year.

 ## 🎸 Features

 - Fetch classic rock hits for any specified year
-- Choose between local Llama model or OpenAI's GPT-4 for generation
+- Use OpenAI's GPT-4 model for accurate and contextual information
 - Output results in beautifully formatted Markdown
 - Save results to a file for easy sharing and reference
-- Robust error handling and retry mechanism for API calls
+- Robust error handling and logging
 - Easy-to-use command-line interface

 ## 🚀 Installation